top of page

 5. Intestinal Sensitivity Syndrome

-Inflammation and nerve sensitivity in the lining of the intestines can cause symptoms every time you eat.
+Inflammation and nerve sensitivity in the lining of the intestines can cause a wide range of symptoms every time you eat.

-This can be very confusing for some patients as they generally have very healthy diets but have severe digestive symptoms, as their symptoms progress they try to eat even healthier (more fiber), which causes more symptoms!
+This can be very confusing for patients who have healthy diets but have severe digestive symptoms, as the ‘healthier’ they eat, the worse their symptoms get.

-The primary factor behind this intestinal sensitivity is a fungal or bacterial infection.
+One of the many potential causes behind intestinal sensitivity is a fungal or bacterial infection.

 Our first step would be to temporarily adjust the diet so as not to aggravate the digestive system further.
-We would then target and kill any infection that is causing the inflammation while soothing the nerves.
+We would then identify and kill any infection that is causing the inflammation while soothing the nervous system.

-We would slowly then increase the amount of fiber in the diet to 'mechanically' get rid of the waste of the infection.
+We would then slowly increase the amount of fiber in the diet to ‘manually’ get rid of the waste of the infection.

 The Herbs Of Functional Medicine

-While treatment will vary widely depending on diagnosis there are a few high grade herbal supplements and healing foods that are a part of many patient's treatment plan.
+While treatment will vary widely depending on diagnosis, a few high-grade herbal supplements and healing foods are often included in many treatment plans.

-Always get these supplements from a functional medicine doctor as many supplements you see at the store and on Amazon are either of poor quality or are counterfeit items.
+Always get these supplements from a functional medicine doctor.
+The supplements you see at the store and online can be of poor quality, contaminated with heavy metals, can contain the wrong form or quantity of herb, or can be counterfeit.

-To achieve optimal benefit you need to have the right form, quality and dosage for you in a pharmaceutical grade supplement.
+Specificity matters - to achieve optimal benefit from any supplement, you need to take the right form, quality, and dosage for you.

-When killing a bacterial or viral infection, berberine, garlic, oregano and olive leaf extract are frequently used to great effect.
-One of these would generally be paired with other treatments so that they can work synergistically to kill infection and repair the damage.
+Berberine, garlic, oregano oil, and olive leaf extract are frequently used to great effect when killing a bacterial or viral infection.
+One of these would generally be paired with other treatments so that they can work synergistically to kill the infection and repair the damaged tissues.

 Soothing the nerves of the digestive system is a big part of reducing symptoms and inflammation.
-Lemon balm and marshmallow root are frequently used.
+Lemon balm and marshmallow root are frequently used and can be taken in a tea or pill form.

-Once the infection is effectively on its way out the door, I would slowly increase the amount of dietary fiber to escort debris out of the intestinal tract.
+Once the infection is effectively on its way out the door, we often slowly increase the amount of dietary fiber to escort debris out of the intestinal tract.

-To repair intestinal lining, vitamin A, zinc and marshmallow root can be excellent companions to primary treatment.
+To repair the intestinal lining, vitamin A, zinc, and marshmallow root can be excellent companions to primary treatment.

-If you think that you may have a medical emergency, call your doctor or 911 immediately.
+Disclaimer: If you think that you may have a medical emergency, call your doctor or 911 immediately.
 No action or inaction should be taken based solely on the contents of this information.
-Nor should you ever delay seeking medical advice or treatment due to the information contained on this Website.
+You should never delay seeking medical advice or treatment due to the information contained on this Website.
+The information on this Website is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
+The information discussed is not intended to replace the advice of your healthcare provider.
+Reliance on the information provided by this Website, Dr. Brian Lum, or Functional Healthcare Institute is solely at your own risk.

 bottom of page